Picture at SCA Seattle 2018 - Cafe Femenino Foundation with Isabel, Victor & Claudia from Peru.

 The family kitchens in the coffee communities are typically small rooms with no windows, no lighting, and a low ceiling.
 The walls and ceilings are coated with black soot from the traditional, on the ground campfire style stove that serves as a cooking surface.
 Because the food preparation is usually conducted by the women of the family, the incidence of respiratory illness in women of this region is high.

-According to a statement by the project coordinator of this project, 60% of the members of the CECANOR organization are affected by respiratory related problems.
 Children are also exposed to the smoke including the babies who are most likely to spend time in close proximity of their mothers in a cradle in the kitchen.
 The children are at a higher risk of burns from the open flames, as they often congregate in the kitchen so that their mothers can care for them.

 Impacts – Peru Country Program